phatak-dev/blog/_posts/2020-04-13-spark-plugin-part-4.md

 {% endhighlight %}

-In above line, we specify our sink as console.
-Which means we want to print the metrics to console.
+In above line, we specify our sink as console which means we want to print the metrics to console.

 ## Passing Metrics File in Spark Session